zesk/build/documentation/source/tools/argument.md

-# Common Argument Handling
+# Argument Tools

 <!-- TEMPLATE toolHeader 2 -->
 [🛠️ Tools ](./index.md) &middot; [⬅ Home ](../index.md)
 <hr />

+{helpArgument}

+## Common argument handling

 This is a work in progress and not yet ready for release.

-## Sample usage

 To handle a possible `--help` ending the arguments early: